Create a virtual environment

 To find available contexts for a bot, use:

-botnim query list-indexes staging --bot takanon
+botnim query list-indexes staging --bot takanon- Edit the specifications in the specs/directory.

-directory. - If using external sources (e.g., Google Spreadsheets):
+- If using external sources (e.g., Google Spreadsheets):

 - The content will be automatically downloaded during sync Either: